-- After a satisfactory thesis defense, the student must complete any revisions required by the committee before submitting the final thesis to the SHAREOK repository.
+- After a satisfactory thesis defense, the student must complete any revisions required by the committee before submitting the final thesis electronically to the repository.
 Submission instructions are provided by the Graduate College in the email authorizing the thesis defense. - The final thesis is due within 60 calendar days of the defense.
-A student planning to graduate in a given semester may need to submit the final document sooner in order to meet the graduation deadline for that semester indicated on the Academic Calendar. - A student who does not submit the final thesis during the semester of the defense must enroll in at least two hours of 5980 during the semester in which the thesis is submitted. - The semester in which the thesis is submitted will be the semester of graduation if all other outstanding requirements for the degree have been completed. - Before submitting the final thesis to SHAREOK, the student must submit the Approval for Thesis/Dissertation Submission to SHAREOK form to the Graduate College. - The committee members must sign this form to indicate the date by which the student completed all required revisions and is eligible to submit the final document to SHAREOK. - SHAREOK submissions completed prior to full committee approval will be rejected. - If the thesis involves human subjects research, the student must also submit additional documentation from the IRB to the Graduate College before submitting the final thesis to SHAREOK.
+A student planning to graduate in a given semester may need to submit the final document sooner in order to meet the graduation deadline for that semester indicated on the Academic Calendar. - A student who does not submit the final thesis during the semester of the defense must enroll in at least two hours of 5980 during the semester in which the thesis is submitted. - The semester in which the thesis is submitted will be the semester of graduation if all other outstanding requirements for the degree have been completed. - Before submitting the final thesis electronically, the student must submit the Approval for Thesis/Dissertation Submission form to the Graduate College.

-• It is the student's responsibility to ensure the final thesis submitted to SHAREOK meets all formatting requirements outlined in the Thesis/Dissertation Instruction Packet.
+- The committee members must sign this form to indicate the date by which the student completed all required revisions and is eligible to submit the final document electronically. - Electronic submissions completed prior to full committee approval will be rejected. - If the thesis involves human subjects research, the student must also submit additional documentation from the IRB to the Graduate College before submitting the final thesis electronically. - It is the student's responsibility to ensure the final thesis submitted electronically meets all formatting requirements outlined in the Thesis/Dissertation Instruction Packet.
 Submissions that contain formatting errors will be rejected.